Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 Increase Customer Life Time Value

 This is the most direct way of increasing LTV - Raising prices.
 Most businesses fear increasing the pricing, but there are ways to strategically handle the price raising - mostly by small amounts more frequently (5 % per year rather than 25 % after 5 years).
-And very likely if your providing a great customer experience then your happy customers will probably not mind, and might not even notice.
+And very likely if you're providing a great customer experience then your happy customers will probably not mind, and might not even notice.

-And if you have some really price sensitive clients, as a last resort you can grandfather their pricing.
+And if you have some really price-sensitive clients, as a last resort you can grandfather their pricing.
 Keeping them at a lower rate than incoming new clients.

 Do you want to make that a meal?
 The famous McDonald's upsell.
-Upselling is one of the best ways to significantly increase your margin per sale, and cumulatively increase the LTV.
+Upselling is one of the best ways to significantly increase your margin per sale and cumulatively increase the LTV.

-With a successful upsell process, you will be able to add on simple high margin items and services, at the time that people are actually interested in purchasing.
+With a successful upsell process, you will be able to add on simple high-margin items and services, at the time that people are actually interested in purchasing.

 - Determine which products get the best results.

 - Offer upsells and cross-sells that make sense.

 - If customers feel at any point that something's not quite right, they'll bolt.

 - Make it a game for everyone on your team (Everyone's in sales)